Overig

 soorten-snijtechnieken

-Anyone who is even slightly fanatical about cooking wants to be able to cut like a top chef.
-Apart from the fact that it is good for your ego to be able to impress others with a fast cutting technique, there are a number of very good reasons why every amateur chef should know the different cutting techniques.
+Anyone even remotely passionate about cooking wants to be able to slice like a top chef.
+Besides the fact that impressing others with a quick chopping technique is good for your ego, there are several other excellent reasons why every amateur cook should know the different chopping techniques.

 Why it's important to master cutting techniques

-First of all, using the right cutting method ensures uniformity.
+First and foremost, using the correct cutting method ensures evenness.
 Let's take a carrot as an example.
-A carrot has a rather typical shape, from very thick to very thin.
-Many people cut a carrot into very large pieces, because that is easier.
-The disadvantage of this straightforward cutting method is that the pieces are of unequal size.
-Large pieces take longer to cook than smaller ones.
+A carrot has a rather typical shape, ranging from very thick to very thin.
+Many people cut carrots into very large pieces because that's easier.
+The downside of this straightforward cutting method is that the pieces are unevenly sized.
+Larger pieces take longer to cook than smaller ones.
 If the pieces were all the same size, everything would cook more evenly.

-A third reason is that using cutting techniques correctly is a lot safer.
-Being able to handle a large chef's knife gives you confidence and when you master the cutting technique, the chance of cutting your fingers is a lot smaller.
+A third reason is that proper cutting techniques are much safer.
+Being proficient with a large chef's knife gives you confidence, and when you master the cutting technique, the risk of cutting yourself is much smaller.

 The basic cutting technique: the claw technique

-Actually, this doesn't sound like a cutting technique, but it is.
-The claw technique is the basis of all cutting techniques and you can cut both thick and thin slices with it.
+This doesn't really sound like a cutting technique, but it is.
+The claw technique is the foundation of all cutting techniques, and you can use it to cut both thick and thin slices.

-The important thing with this technique is that you use the hand that you are not cutting with to hold the product.
+The key to this technique is to use the hand you're not cutting with to hold the product.
 Place your fingers on the product like a cat's claw.
-Take your chef's knife and place the point on the cutting board.
-With a cutting movement, lower the knife and then raise it again.
-By sliding your knife along your inward-curved finger, you can determine the thickness of the slice.
-Repeat this movement after each slice.
+Take your chef's knife and place the point on the cutting board .
+With a slicing motion, lower the knife and then raise it again.
+By sliding the knife along your inward-curving finger, you can determine the thickness of the slice.
+Repeat this motion after each slice.

 claw technique cutting